Minotaur (rocket family): Minotaur III

 A suborbital target vehicle, consisting of an SR118 first stage, SR119 second stage, SR120 third stage, and Super HAPS fourth stage.
 Payload 3060 kg on a 6700 km suborbital trajectory.
+The vehicle's development was cancelled and the Minotaur III was never flown.

 Minotaur IV

 The Minotaur IV combines U.S. government-furnished solid rocket motors from decommissioned Peacekeeper ICBMs with technologies from other Orbital-built launch vehicles, including the Minotaur I, Pegasus, and Taurus.
 The Minotaur IV launch vehicle consists of an SR118 first stage, SR119 second stage, SR120 third stage, and Orion 38 fourth stage.
 Payload 1735 kg to a 185 km, 28.5° orbit from Cape Canaveral.

 The first Minotaur IV was launched 22 April 2010 from Vandenberg Air Force Base in California.
 This vehicle is also being developed to accommodate the Conventional Prompt Global Strike (CPGS) mission for the Air Force.

 Minotaur V

 The Minotaur V is a five-stage version based on the Minotaur IV+.
 It has an additional upper stage for small geostationary transfer orbit (GTO), lunar, and interplanetary missions.

 NASA's Lunar Atmosphere and Dust Environment Explorer (LADEE) mission was launched on the first Minotaur V, from the Wallops Island, Virginia launch site at 03:27 UTC on 7 September 2013.
 The Minotaur launched the LADEE spacecraft into a highly elliptic orbit where it can phase and time its trajectory burn to the moon.

 Minotaur VI

-A Minotaur VI five-stage version has also been conceptualized.
-It is also based on the Minotaur IV+, adding a second SR-118 first stage.
+The Minotaur VI is a five-stage launch vehicle proposed by Northrop Grumman that, as of 2025, has not flown.
+Minotaur VI is based on the Minotaur IV+, adding a second SR-118 first stage to increase performance.
+A further enhanced variant, Minotaur VI+, is also proposed for beyond low Earth orbit missions using an added Star 37FM sixth stage motor.
+For example, Minotaur VI+ can send up to 300 kg of payload to Mars.